Today, we’re going to talk about marketing your business on a budget.

 People love to enter contests.

-Try having one and give away a product for free to the winner.
+Try having your own contest and give away a product for free to the winner.
 You may be quite surprised how many of the non-winners decide to purchase the product anyway.

 I had one for one of the books I published and sales for that book jumped by 65% immediately after the contest.